michbeck100/pimatic-echo/README.md

 * Make sure to enable the pairing mode by using the device discovery feature of pimatic found under Settings -> Devices.
 Then you've got 20 seconds start the device scanning of Alexa.
 * By default pimatic-echo uses port 80.
 So make that the port isn't used already by another process.
 Running pimatic on port 80 is fine, as pimatic-echo will reuse the port.
 You can also change the port in the plugin config.
+* If you edit device properties via the web frontend, make sure to restart pimatic afterwards.
 * Just try to scan again.
 Sometimes Alexa needs another try to find all devices.

 ### Sponsoring